 By the end of the day we’d established a hierarchy of burp cloths and those that didn’t measure up were shoved into the back of the coat closet, along with Shleisel’s growing collection of digital thermometers.
 The amount of baby clothes was astounding and my fingers grew numb from cutting price tags.

 “If this is all going into your closet, then where on earth are you going to keep your own clothing?”

 Shleisel shrugged, gesturing at the floor and the foot of her bed.

 “Same place as always.”

-The crib was nestled in a corner of her room, which we decorted with various things I’d brought back from overseas.
+The crib was nestled in a corner of her room, which we decorated with various things I’d brought back from overseas.
 A Masai painting from Kenya sat above the bed next to a mobile of Thai silk birds and a lantern from Hoi An.
 He may not have had his own bedroom, or even a name yet, but damn if that baby didn’t have an impressive array of souvenirs.

 The more we prepared, the more I wondered how the human race had made it so far without Google.
 Want to know how many diapers a newborn uses in one day?
 Google it.
-Want to know whether vacciness are good or evil?
-Google it.

 I felt like a baby-prep champ until I started unpacking bottles and realized there was a long list of instructions and warnings on the back.
 Most of it was pretty straightforward, but a single sentence sent me running for the internet: “Bottles must be cleaned with the usual method of sterilization.”